spruceUI/spruceOS-Installer/README.md

     - PortMaster (are we making this a separate archive?)
 - Backup and restore (update current installation instead of just fresh ones?)
 - Scrape boxart for roms
-- ~~Offline installer / updater mode - provide your own 7z or gz file instead of downloading~~ (Won't fix, not worth it)

 # SpruceOS Installer